Sugiuma/Deep_Learning_Project/README.md

 ### 3. Dataset and Image Preprocessing

 **Data Composition**

-The training environment is configured to ingest data from the ../dataset directory, where images are organized into six distinct damage classes (e.g., bumper dents, door scratches, broken glass, etc.).
+The training environment is configured to ingest data from the ../dataset directory, where images are organized into six distinct damage classes (front breakage, front crushed, front normal, rear breakage, rear crushed, rear normal).
 The pipeline employs a 75%/25% training/validation split to maintain a rigorous evaluation holdout.

 **Preprocessing Pipeline**

 To ensure input consistency for the neural network backbones, the following transformations are enforced:

-* Resizing: All input images are standardized to a resolution of 224x224 pixels to match the input requirements of the pre-trained backbones.
+* **Resizing:** All input images are standardized to a resolution of 224x224 pixels to match the input requirements of the pre-trained backbones.
-* Normalization: Pixel values are scaled using ImageNet statistics—mean: [0.485, 0.456, 0.406] and standard deviation: [0.229, 0.224, 0.225]—to ensure the input distribution aligns with the weights of the pre-trained models.
+* **Normalization:** Pixel values are scaled using ImageNet statistics—mean: [0.485, 0.456, 0.406] and standard deviation: [0.229, 0.224, 0.225]—to ensure the input distribution aligns with the weights of the pre-trained models.

 **Augmentation Techniques**

-To expand the effective size of the training set and improve robustness against real-world image variability, we implemented the following:
+To expand the effective size of the training set and improve robustness against real-world image variability, implemented the following:

 * Random horizontal flips.
 * Random rotations to simulate varying camera orientations.